mfumagalli/ngsUtils/README.md

 # ngsUtils

 Several general programs are also available to manipulate intermediate files.
 In most cases, you won't need to use them.
+Moreover, they haven't been extensively tested.

 ### Installation